How Do I Install a QR Code Library in C#?

 Private myVerifiedQR As GeneratedBarcode = QRCodeWriter.CreateQrCodeWithLogo("https://ironsoftware.com/", qrCodeLogo)

-' Verify if the QR code can be read accurately.
-If not, modify the color to a darker one.
+' Verify the QR code can still be scanned

 If Not myVerifiedQR.Verify() Then